-Now that you know what anxiety is, I'm wondering if you have ever felt anxiety.
-If you are a human being, then you probably have!
+Now that you know what anxiety is, I'm wondering if you've ever felt anxiety.
+If you are a human being then you probably have!
 Anxiety is normal, and everyone feels it sometimes.
 Some people feel it too strongly, too often, and it begins to cause problems in their life.
-Anxiety can be really helpful when you're lost in a new place and need to find your parent, but not so helpful when it's time to go to school and you feel like you need to run away.
+Anxiety can be really helpful when your friend dares you to ride on the hood of their car (your body, mind and emotions know this is not a good idea!), but not so helpful when it's time to go to school and you feel like you need to run away.

-This Anxiety Activity Book is full of information and tools to help you get a handle on anxiety that might be causing problems in your life.
+This Anxiety Activity Book for Teens is full of information and tools to help you get a handle on anxiety that might be causing problems in your life.
 I need to warn you though--it's pretty much impossible to make anxiety go away completely.
 You still need it in dangerous situations!
 But you can learn to tame anxiety so that it doesn't take control in your life.

 Draw a picture or write a paragraph about what your life will be like when anxiety doesn't bother you anymore.
-Use lots of details!
+Include as many details as you can.

 - What would you do?

 - What would you see and hear?

+- What would you think?

 - How would you feel?

-- What would you think?